Lawrence137/phase-1-wk-3-code-challenge/README.md

    You should see the same details listed in the file named db.json.

- After that click on the following link:
+ After making sure that the server is running click on the following link:

   `https://lawrence137.github.io/phase-1-wk-3-code-challenge/`

- The poster for the first movie should be displayed together with the list of films.
+ The poster and details of the first movie should be displayed together with the list of films.

  # Authors